 2.1 The National Planning Policy Framework (NPPF) and the Localism Act (2011) give local communities direct power to develop their shared vision for their neighbourhood and deliver the sustainable development they need.

-Neighbourhood planning provides a powerful set of tools for local people to get
+Neighbourhood planning provides a powerful set of tools for local people to get the right type of development for their community.
+The referendum is the culmination of the neighbourhood plan production process.

-- the right type of development for their community.
-The referendum is the culmination of the neighbourhood plan production process. - 2.2 The Royal Borough is encouraging neighbourhood planning across the Borough.
+- 2.2 The Royal Borough is encouraging neighbourhood planning across the Borough.
 There are currently 10 neighbourhood plan areas in the Borough at different stages of production.
-Hurley and the Walthams is the second Neighbourhood Plan to reach this stage in the process. - 2.3 The group producing the plan has placed community consultation at the heart of their plan, undertaking a series of consultations and developing evidence to support their policies.
+Eton and Eton Wick is the third Neighbourhood Plan to reach this stage in the process. - 2.3 The group producing the plan has placed community consultation at the heart of their plan, undertaking a series of consultations and developing evidence to support their policies, they have also worked closely with a national consultancy to undertake the production of this neighbourhood plan.
 This process has generated a lot of interest in the local community.
 The plan and the policies within it have been supported by the majority of respondents at the earlier stages. - 2.4 Following publication, the neighbourhood plan was scrutinised by an independent examiner.
 The examiner was appointed by the Royal Borough, with the agreement of the Qualifying Body.
-This examination was carried out without a public examination, using the written representations process, and the examiner's report recommends that the plan proceeds to referendum, subject to modifications.
-This report can be found at Appendix A. - 2.5 These modifications are considered necessary by the independent examiner, to ensure the neighbourhood plan meets the Basic Conditions, as required by the Localism Act.
-The Basic Conditions for Neighbourhood Plans are: - Having regard to national policies and advice contained in guidance issued by the Secretary of State it is appropriate to make the neighbourhood plan. - The making of the neighbourhood plan contributes to the achievement of sustainable development. - The making of the neighbourhood plan is in general conformity with the strategic policies contained in the development plan for the area of the authority - The making of the order (or neighbourhood plan) does not breach, and is otherwise compatible with, EU obligations - Prescribed conditions are met in relation to the Order (or plan) and prescribed matters have been complied with in connection with the proposal for the order (or neighbourhood plan). - 2.6 Officers have reviewed the plan in light of the proposed modifications and conclude that the plan will continue to meet the Basic Conditions when incorporating the Examiner's modifications.
-The assessment of the Examiner's modifications can be found at Appendix B. Since receiving the modifications, these have been discussed with representatives of the Qualifying Body who have agreed that these changes are acceptable and that they wish for it to proceed to referendum at the earliest practicable opportunity. - 2.7 If approved, the referendum will be held at the earliest practicable opportunity, in accordance with legislation.
-The question to be used in the referendum is set by the 'Neighbourhood Planning (Referendums) Regulations 2012', and must be "Do you want the Royal Borough of Windsor and Maidenhead to use the neighbourhood plan for Hurley and the Walthams to help it decide planning applications in the neighbourhood area?"
+This examination was carried out without a public examination, using the written representations process, and the examiner's report recommends that the plan proceeds to referendum, subject to modifications, see Appendix A. - 2.5 These modifications are considered necessary by the independent examiner, to ensure the neighbourhood plan meets the Basic Conditions, as required by the Localism Act.
+The Basic Conditions for Neighbourhood Plans are: - Having regard to national policies and advice contained in guidance issued by the Secretary of State it is appropriate to make the neighbourhood plan. - The making of the neighbourhood plan contributes to the achievement of sustainable development. - The making of the neighbourhood plan is in general conformity with the strategic policies contained in the development plan for the area of the authority - The making of the order (or neighbourhood plan) does not breach, and is otherwise compatible with, EU obligations. - Prescribed conditions are met in relation to the Order (or plan) and prescribed matters have been complied with in connection with the proposal for the order (or neighbourhood plan). - 2.6 Officers have reviewed the plan in light of the proposed modifications and conclude that the plan will continue to meet the Basic Conditions when incorporating the Examiner's modifications.
+The assessment of the Examiner's modifications can be found at Appendix B. Since receiving the modifications, these have been discussed with representatives of the Qualifying Body who have agreed that these changes are acceptable and that they wish for it to proceed to referendum at the earliest practicable opportunity there have been two major concerns raised by the steering group about the examiner's report. - 2.7 One of the areas which has been recommended for deletion as a policy is telecommunications.
+Improvement to Telecommunications in the